Snap-on (SNA)

 13. Is Now The Time To Buy Snap-on?

-Snap-on isn’t a terrible business, but it doesn’t pass our quality test.
-To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its cash profitability fell over the last five years.
+Snap-on isn’t a terrible business, but it isn’t one of our picks.
+First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its organic revenue declined.